Skip to content

 That said, my conclusion hasn't changed.
 I still see Bluesky and the ATmosphere as clearly decentralized.

-Rudy Fraser's Blacksky, for example, runs three feed generators, a moderation service, and a work-in-progress personal data store (PDS) as well as providing a starter pack.
+Rudy Fraser's Blacksky, for example, runs three feed generators, a moderation service, and a work-in-progress personal data store (PDS), and is considering implementing their own relay as well.
 And as Moody notes, the vision for Blacksky "extends beyond any single platform":

 "Fraser envisions Blacksky’s open-source technology, as enabling other marginalized communities to build safe spaces online.
 Already, he’s hosting other communities on Blacksky’s infrastructure while letting them maintain their distinct identities.